huibinshen/fingerid/README.md

 This is FingerID 1.4 release.
 This version will only focus on the fingerprints prediction, without fingerprints generation and compound database retrieval.

+This is the code repo for the paper [1] in the reference:
+Shen, H., Dührkop, K., Böcker, S. and Rousu, J., 2014.
+Metabolite identification through multiple kernel learning on fragmentation trees.
+Bioinformatics, 30(12),  pp.i157-i164.

+To use [CSI-fingerID](http://www.csi-fingerid.org), plesae refer to the website included.

 This package utilize fragmentation tree, another view of MS/MS spectra, to improve fingerprints prediction.